ytnk531/mydb/README.md

 # Mydb
-Mydb is a database written in Ruby.
+Mydb is an in-memory database which supports SQL written in Ruby.
 This was built for learning.

 ## Installation and usage